kaisfm/vvave/package/README.md

 debian, ubuntu, KDE neon ...

-My packaging configuration is done on KDE neon User Edition, using the default configuration CMake build package, first create an initial configuration through dh_make, then modify debian/control, and finally package with dpkg-buildpackage-rfakeroot.
+My packaging configuration is done on KDE neon User Edition, using the default configuration CMake build package, first create an initial configuration through dh_make, then modify debian/control, and finally package with dpkg-buildpackage -rfakeroot.
+Please note: Place the Debian directory in the root directory of the vvave source code, such as vvave/, and run it here dpkg-buildpackage -rfakeroot